Graylog2/documentation/pages/reporting/setup.rst

 - Environments where you want or must use the ``root`` user to run reporting generation.
-- Environments that provide limited kernel capabilities, like a docker container.
+- Environments that provide limited kernel capabilities.
+On the one hand Docker containers limit the kernel capabilities in a way that sandboxing doesn't work.
+On the other hand some RedHat/CentOS based systems come with older kernel versions which also lack the necessary capabilities.
+Systems with a kernel version >= 4.x should be fine for the default settings.

 In case your Graylog server runs in one of those scenarios, you may consider disabling the sandbox.